 Be prepared to open your wallet.
 New Year’s Eve is the most popular night of the year to visit Vegas.
 It’s also the most expensive.
 Hotels can be triple or quadruple their usual costs.
-Covers for nightclubs start around $100 for males and go up from there, although admission may include complimentary drinks and a champagne toast.
-Even Uber and Lyft rides surge to 300-400 percent their usual price.
+Covers for nightclubs (operating in lounge formats this year) will likely require table reservations without standing admission permitted.
+Those start at $500 on a regular night, so expect the rate to skyrocket for New Year’s Eve, although some drinks and a champagne toast may be included.
+Even Uber and Lyft rides surge to 300-400 times their usual price.

 Book early.
-Shows, concerts and hotels will be very limited by Christmas.
+Shows, events and hotels will be very limited by Christmas.

 Plan your evening around midnight.
-Find a casino, bar or club before 11 p.m. or you could get stuck waiting outside.
+Find a casino or bar before 11 p.m. or you could get stuck waiting outside.

 Dress appropriately.
 Even though Las Vegas weather will seem warm compared to where most people are traveling from, the desert gets cold and breezy at night.
 Short-sleeve shirts and backless dresses may seem like a good idea, but you’ll regret it later.

 For men, the colder nights offer a great opportunity to showcase your sophisticated side in a suit or sports coat.
 You might even want to add an overcoat.
 Double-check your feet.
 Much like ladies’ heels, men’s dress shoes that haven’t been broken in will feel horrible after a half-hour of walking.
-Pick shoes you can dance in.
-Wear thick socks.
+Pick shoes you can wear for hours.
+Don’t forget thick socks.

 Clubwear and cocktail dresses look great inside, but women familiar with Vegas know to bring a coat or sweater to cover up while outside.
 Carry a bag with a small set of flats for walking the Strip and change into your heels when arriving at your party destination.

-How to Get Around the Strip on New Year’ Eve
+How to Get Around the Strip on New Year’s Eve

 Prohibited Items on the Strip